autodriving-heart/Awesome-Autonomous-Driving/README.md

 5. ONCE-3DLanes：Building Monocular 3D Lane Detection
 6. 3D-LaneNet：End-to-End 3D Multiple Lane Detection

-### 21）SLAM
+### 22）SLAM

 定位与建图方案汇总；

-1. A Survey on Active Simultaneous Localization and Mapping-State of the Art and New Frontiers
-2. The Revisiting Problem in Simultaneous Localization and Mapping-A Survey on Visual Loop Closure Detection
-3. From SLAM to Situational Awareness-Challenges
-4. Simultaneous Localization and Mapping Related Datasets-A Comprehensive Survey
-5. LiDAR-Based Place Recognition For Autonomous Driving: A Survey
-6. LiDAR Odometry Survey: Recent Advancements and Remaining Challenges
-7. A Survey of Vehicle Localization: Performance Analysis and Challenges
-8. A Survey on Monocular Re-Localization: From the Perspective of Scene Map Representation
-9. LiDAR-based SLAM for robotic mapping: state of the art and new frontiers

-### 22）模型部署量化

-1. Green Edge AI: A Contemporary Survey
-2. A Survey on Deep Neural Network CompressionChallenges, Overview, and Solutions
-3. Pruning and Quantization for Deep Neural Network Acceleration A Survey

-### 23）协同感知

-1. Perception Methods for Adverse Weather Based on Vehicle Infrastructure Cooperation System: A Review
-2. Towards Vehicle-to-everything Autonomous Driving: A Survey on Collaborative Perception

-### 24）自动驾驶仿真

-1. A Survey of Integrated Simulation Environments for Connected Automated Vehicles: Requirements,  Tools, and Architecture
-2. A Survey of Simulators for Autonomous Driving: Taxonomy, Challenges, and Evaluation Metrics
-3. Data-driven Traffic Simulation: A Comprehensive  Review

-### 25）路面检测

-1. Pavement Defect Detection with Deep Learning: A Comprehensive Survey

-### 26）其它

-1. Recent Advances in Multi-modal 3D Scene Understanding: A Comprehensive Survey and Evaluation
-2. NeRF: Neural Radiance Field in 3D Vision, Introduction and Review
-3. 3D point cloud for objects and scenes classification,  recognition,  segmentation, and  reconstruction: A  review
+1. Localization and Mapping for Self-Driving Vehicles: A Survey
+2. How NeRFs and 3D Gaussian Splatting are Reshaping SLAM: A Survey
+3. Survey of Deep Learning-Based Methods for FMCW Radar Odometry and Ego-Localization
+4. A review of visual SLAM for robotics evolution, properties, and future applications
+5. A comprehensive overview of core modules in visual SLAM framework
+6. Advancing Frontiers in SLAM: A Survey of Symbolic Representation and Human-Machine Teaming in Environmental Mapping
+7. Application of Event Cameras and Neuromorphic Computing to VSLAM: A Survey
+8. A Survey on Active Simultaneous Localization and Mapping-State of the Art and New Frontiers
+9. The Revisiting Problem in Simultaneous Localization and Mapping-A Survey on Visual Loop Closure Detection
+10. From SLAM to Situational Awareness-Challenges
+11. Simultaneous Localization and Mapping Related Datasets-A Comprehensive Survey
+12. LiDAR-Based Place Recognition For Autonomous Driving: A Survey
+13. LiDAR Odometry Survey: Recent Advancements and Remaining Challenges
+14. A Survey of Vehicle Localization: Performance Analysis and Challenges
+15. A Survey on Monocular Re-Localization: From the Perspective of Scene Map Representation
+16. LiDAR-based SLAM for robotic mapping: state of the art and new frontiers
+17. A Review of Dynamic Object Filtering in SLAM Based on 3D LiDAR

+### 23）点云处理

+自动驾驶与3D视觉点云处理相关；

+1. A comprehensive overview of deep learning techniques for 3D point cloud classification and semantic segmentation
+2. 3D point cloud for objects and scenes classification, recognition, segmentation, and reconstruction: A review

+### 24）模型部署量化

+1. From Algorithm to Hardware: A Survey on Efficient and Safe Deployment of Deep Neural Networks
+2. Green Edge AI: A Contemporary Survey
+3. A Survey on Deep Neural Network CompressionChallenges, Overview, and Solutions
+4. Pruning and Quantization for Deep Neural Network Acceleration A Survey

+### 25）协同感知

+1. Towards autonomous vehicles: a survey on cooperative  vehicle-infrastructure system
+2. Collaborative Perception Datasets in Autonomous Driving: A Survey
+3. Perception Methods for Adverse Weather Based on Vehicle Infrastructure Cooperation System: A Review
+4. Towards Vehicle-to-everything Autonomous Driving: A Survey on Collaborative Perception

+### 26）自动驾驶仿真

+1. Review of the Learning-based Camera and Lidar Simulation Methods for Autonomous Driving Systems
+2. Surround-View Fisheye Optics in Computer Vision and Simulation: Survey and Challenges
+3. Towards Collaborative Autonomous Driving: Simulation Platform and End-to-End System
+4. A Survey of Integrated Simulation Environments for Connected Automated Vehicles: Requirements, Tools, and Architecture
+5. A Survey of Simulators for Autonomous Driving: Taxonomy, Challenges, and Evaluation Metrics
+6. Data-driven Traffic Simulation: A Comprehensive Review

+### 27）NeRF与Gaussain Splatting

+1. How NeRFs and 3D Gaussian Splatting are Reshaping SLAM: A Survey
+2. Semantically-aware Neural Radiance Fields for Visual Scene Understanding: A Comprehensive Review
+3. Recent Advances in 3D Gaussian Splatting
+4. Neural Radiance Field in Autonomous Driving: A Survey
+5. Benchmarking Neural Radiance Fields for Autonomous Robots: An Overview
+6. Recent Advances in Multi-modal 3D Scene Understanding: A Comprehensive Survey and Evaluation
+7. NeRF: Neural Radiance Field in 3D Vision, Introduction and Review
+8. Dynamic NeRF: A Review

+### 28）数据挖掘与闭环

+1. Data-Centric Evolution in Autonomous Driving: A Comprehensive Survey of Big Data System, Data Mining, and Closed-Loop Technologies

+### 29）路面检测

+1. Road Surface Defect Detection – From Image-based to Non-image-based: A Survey
+2. Pavement Defect Detection with Deep Learning: A Comprehensive Survey

 ## 联系我们